How Important is Utilization to Your Game Room Design Decisions?

 Selecting the proper mix of game room equipment is more than just picking the top-earning pieces in every category.
 It is about understanding your customer base and offering the appropriate variety of entertainment options to maximize the family fun experience at your facility.
 Does your facility track utilization or incorporate it into your game room evaluation?
 I’d love to hear your comments.

-Jonathan Betti is Senior Vice President of Sales & Business Development for Betson Enterprises.
+Jonathan Betti is the Senior Vice President of Sales & Business Development for Betson Enterprises.
 Jon and the Betson team are focused on providing customer-centric products and solutions for the location-based entertainment business.
 Jon is passionate about the arcade space and has worked with manufacturers to develop several successful game concepts.
-He is also a board member of the AAMA Charitable Foundation.